ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 You can also create an image from a boot volume that is attached to an existing instance.
 This procedure:

-1. Lists all instances and then, gets the ID of a boot volume that is attached to an available, running instance.
+1. Lists all instances and then gets the ID of a boot volume that is attached to an available running instance.
 2. Stops the running instance.
 3. Creates an image by using the ID of the boot volume image.